QuantEcon/lecture-python.myst/lectures/kalman_2.md

 ## A worker's output

-A representative worker output at a firm where he or she is permanently employed is  described by the following dynamic process:
+A representative worker is permanently employed at a firm.

+The workers'  output  is  described by the following dynamic process:

 ```{math}
 :label: worker_model